zqfang/GSEApy/README.rst

 Bug Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you would like to report any bugs when you running gseapy, don't hesitate to create an issue on github here, or email me: fzq518@gmail.com
+If you would like to report any bugs when use gseapy, don't hesitate to create an issue on github here.

-To get help of GSEAPY
+To get help of GSEApy
 ------------------------------------

+see the wiki page: https://github.com/zqfang/GSEApy/wiki/FAQ
 Visit the document site at http://gseapy.rtfd.io/